Devanand12/Ruto/README.md

 # Rūto
 Rūto means Root or Route in Japanese.
-Rūto assist to identify the selector from HTML DOM like id, name, xpath especially XPath in 20+ different patterns as of today.
+Rūto assist to identify the selector from HTML DOM like id, name, xpath, especially XPath in 20+ different patterns as of today.
 That makes your test automation life lot more easier.
 ### Welcome to Rūto!
 ## What Rūto will solve for you?
 * Build selector including 20+ XPath patterns